fisadev/zombsole/README.rst

         (50, 34): instance of another Player,
         (51, 40): you (self),
     }

+The method also receives ``t``, which is an integer representing the "instant" of time, in case you want to use that information.

 And as you can see, the result of ``next_step`` must be a tuple.
 This tuple has two parts: the first one is the action to do, and the second one is the "target" for the action.